Charles Dudley Warner: Biography

 Everybody complains about the weather, but nobody does anything about it.

 Quoted by Mark Twain in one of his many humorous lectures, Warner's quip is still commonly misattributed to Twain.

+"Maine law is constantly evaded....[a] sailor has only to step into a boat and give it a shove or two across the narrow stream that separates the United States from Deer Island...and return before he is missed".